Non-Equilibrium Green's Function based Circuit Models for Coherent Spin Devices: Reciprocity

 where the exponents $n_\alpha$ and $n_\beta$ are 0 for charge and 1 for spin indices, respectively.
 Physically, Eq.~(\ref{eq:ref}) can be justified by noting that reversing time causes spin-currents and spin-voltages to change sign, while charge currents and charge voltages remain invariant \begin{footnote}{The magnetic moment arising due to the spin can be visualized to arise from a microscopic current loop around the electron, with magnetic moment equal to one Bohr magneton, and reversing time reverses this imaginary current loop.}\end{footnote}, requiring the $n_{\alpha,\beta}$ factors in Eq.~(\ref{eq:ref}).
 To show that our conductances satisfy Eq.~(\ref{eq:ref}), we first observe that time-reversibility conditions for Green's functions requires:

 where $G^R$ is the retarded Green's function matrix, $S_y$ is the expanded Pauli spin matrix in the y-direction while T denotes matrix transpose.
-In Appendix B, we start from Eq.~(\ref{eq:negf}) and Eq.~(\ref{eq:time}) to prove Eq.~(\ref{eq:ref}).
+In Supplementary Information, we start from Eq.~(\ref{eq:negf}) and Eq.~(\ref{eq:time}) to prove Eq.~(\ref{eq:ref}).

 The spin-transfer-torque conductances are not related to one another with universal reciprocity relations, because the currents and occupations functions are defined at different cross-sections.